vpon-sdk/vpon-sdk.github.io/en/web/web-deviceid.en.md

 >**Note:**
 >* Please replace the Banner ID with your own one
 >* Please disable `Serve as SafeFrame` for this creative
->* For Google Ad Manager Marco, please refer to: [Google Ad Manager Macro]
+>* For Google Ad Manager Macro, please refer to: [Google Ad Manager Macro]

 ## Related Interface Spec